 Can international students be admitted to Capstone Certificate programs?

-- International students who need an F-1 or J-1 visa to legally study in the United States can apply for 4 of the capstone certificate programs: Actuarial Science, Communication Sciences & Disorders, Computer Sciences, and Geographic Information Studies.
-These programs are full-time and are the only UW-Madison capstone certificates approved by the U.S. government for F-1 or J-1 visas at this time.
+- International students who need an F-1 or J-1 visa to legally study in the United States can apply for 4 of the capstone certificate programs: Actuarial Science, Communication Sciences & Disorders, and Computer Sciences.
+These programs are full-time and are the only UW–Madison capstone certificates approved by the U.S. government for F-1 or J-1 visas at this time.

 - If you are already in the U.S. on another visa type (e.g. J-1 scholar, J-2 dependent, H1B), you may be eligible for admission to any of the capstone programs.